-Investors in the Offering have anti-dilution protection with respect to the shares of the Company's common stock sold in the Offering such that if within six (6) months after the initial closing of the Offering the Company issues additional shares of common stock or common stock equivalents (subject to certain exceptions), for consideration per share less than the Offering Price, or the Lower Price, each such investor will be entitled to receive from the Company additional shares of common stock initially purchased by such investor and still held of record and beneficially owned by such investor at the time of the dilutive issuance, or the Held Shares, will equal the number of shares of a majority of the then-held Held Shares or (ii) a representative of the holders of the then-held Held Shares, which representative shall be appointed by three (3) investors who then hold the largest number of Held Shares, may waive the anti-dilution rights of all Offering investors with respect to a particular issuance by the Company.
-These anti-dilution rights were expired and the Company did not issue any additional shares of common stock or common stock equivalents during the nine-month period ended September 30, 2017.
+Investors in the Offering have anti-dilution protection with respect to the shares of the Company's common stock sold in the Offering such that if within six (6) months after the initial closing of the Offering the Company issues additional shares of common stock or common stock equivalents (subject to certain exceptions), for consideration per share less than the Offering Price, or the Lower Price, each such investor will be entitled to receive from the Company additional shares of common stock in an amount such that, when added to the number of shares of common stock initially purchased by such investor and still held of record and beneficially owned by such investor at the time of the dilutive issuance, or the Held Shares, will equal the number of shares of common stock that such investor's Offering subscription amount for the Held Shares would have purchased at the Lower Price.
+Either (i) holders of a majority of the then-held Held Shares or (ii) a representative of the holders of the then-held Held Shares, which representative shall be appointed by three (3) investors who then hold the largest number of Held Shares, may waive the anti-dilution rights of all Offering investors with respect to a particular issuance by the Company.
+These anti-dilution rights were determined not to be a freestanding financial instrument and did not meet the definition of a derivative.
+At September 30, 2017, the anti-dilution rights were expired and the Company did not issue any additional shares of common stock or common stock equivalents during the nine-month period ended September 30, 2017.